-Browns owners realistic about team’s chances
+Browns owners Haslams realistic about team’s chances

 They’re optimistic __ and cautious.

-“Listen,” Jimmy Haslam said Saturday at training camp.
+“Listen,” Jimmy Haslam said Saturday with a hint of warning at training camp.
 “With our record the previous few years, we’re realistic as to how hard it is to win in the NFL.”

 But Cleveland’s strong 2020, which included an 11-5 regular-season record, the team’s first playoff appearance since the 2002 season and its first postseason win since 1994, has Browns fans believing their long wait for a title could be nearing an end.